COILLTE PRIVACY POLICY (last revised January 2026)

 • the right to correct any mistakes in your personal data;

-• rights in relation to automated decision taking;
+• rights in relation to automated decision making including profiling;

-• the right to restrict or prevent your personal data being processed;
+• the right to restrict your personal data being processed;

-• the right to have your personal data ported to another data controller;
+• the right to have your personal data transferred to another data controller;

 • the right to erasure; and

-• the right to complain to the DPC if you believe we have not handled your personal data in accordance with Data Protection Legislation
+• the right to complain to the Data Protection Commission (“DPC”) if you believe we have not handled your personal data in accordance with Data Protection Legislation.

 You may ask to see what personal data we hold about you and be provided with:

-• a summary of such personal data and the categories of personal data held (see Sections 1 and 2 above);
+• a summary of such personal data and the categories of personal data held (see Sections 2 above);

-• details of the recipients or classes of recipients to whom it is or may be disclosed, including if they are overseas and what protections are used for those oversea transfers (see Section 7 below);
+• details of the recipients or categories of recipients to whom it is or may be disclosed, including if they are overseas and what protections are used for those oversea transfers (see Sections 9 and 10 below);

 • details of your rights, including the rights to rectification, erasure, restriction or objection to the processing (set out in this Section 5);